-Your baby is now roughly the size of a red cabbage.
+Your baby is now about the size of a red cabbage.

-When it is too light or too loud, your baby will react – it will be startled, will kick, turn away or blink.
-Apart from the usual physical exercises, such as grasping, sucking and "breathing" (the baby takes amniotic fluid into its lungs and the breastbone moves), the other organs are now developing fully.
-The lungs take the longest.
-Every week, lots of new air sacs and blood vessels are forming, although development is only complete shortly before the birth.
+If it is too bright or too loud outside the womb, your baby will react – it startles, kicks, turns away, or blinks.
+Apart from the usual physical exercises such as grasping, sucking, and "breathing" (amniotic fluid is absorbed in the lungs and the chest moves), the organs are now fully developing.
+The lungs take the most time to mature.
+Every week, many new alveoli and blood vessels are created, although development is only completed shortly before birth.

-This is why the lungs and/or breathing is always a major problem with premature babies.
-Thanks to the medical capabilities we have today, the chances of survival in the 26th week of pregnancy are quite good, at least in theory – the greater the baby's birth weight, the better its chances.
+The lungs and breathing are therefore always a major problem in premature babies.
+Thanks to the medical interventions available today, the chances of survival in the 26th week are – theoretically at least – actually quite good; the heavier the birth weight, the better the prospects.

-However, the good news is that from the 28th week of pregnancy, the chances of survival are already more than 90%.
-So it's just a matter of coaxing your little one to stay put for a while and minimise any risks.
-You can do this by paying attention to factors such as stress, alcohol and nicotine.
-However, bacterial infections of the vagina can also trigger premature birth – so, if you want to play everything safe, avoid public pools for a few more weeks.
+But the great news is that from the 28th week of pregnancy, the chances of survival are already more than 90%.
+So it's just a matter of coaxing your little one to stay put for a while and minimizing any risks.
+These include stress, alcohol, and nicotine.
+However, bacterial vaginal infections can also trigger premature birth – so if you want to be absolutely sure, avoid public baths and swimming pools for a few more weeks.

-You might find that lying on your back is uncomfortable, and it might even result in circulation problems.
-In a supine position, the weight of the uterus or the baby puts pressure on one of the body's main veins: the vena cava.
-This vein carries the blood upwards from the lower part of the body – if the vein becomes constricted, it can lead to problems with blood pressure, dizziness or palpitations (also referred to as vena cava syndrome).
+You may find that lying on your back is uncomfortable and even causes circulation problems.
+This is because the weight of the uterus or baby presses on an important vein when lying on your back: The caval vein (vena cava).
+It transports the blood from the lower body back up to the heart – if it is pinched, this can lead to problems with blood pressure, dizziness, or palpitations (also known as vena cava compression syndrome).